benmanu/silverstripe-styleguide/README.md

 	Styleguide 1.1
 	*/

-See the KSS documentation for further details, with the exception being the `Template:` parameter.
-This will render a SilverStripe template file as the example (see Fixtures below).
+See the KSS documentation for further details, with a couple of exceptions being the `Template:`, and `SectionTemplate:` parameters.
+The `Template:` parameter will render a SilverStripe template file as the example (see Fixtures below), and the `SectionTemplate:` will render a SilverStripe template file as the Section display.

 All comment descriptions are treated as markdown and parsed through [parsedown](http://parsedown.org/).